Rendaw/continuations/readme.md

 and `phase` to `test-compile`.

-#### Dealing with uninstrumented dependencies
+#### Dealing with uninstrumented suspendable dependencies

-There's no easy way to do this, but the following works alright.
+Hopefully this shouldn't happen often.
+If you don't care about compile time instrumentation, using runtime instrumentation will work fine.
+Otherwise, there's no simple way to do this but the following works alright.
 Basically:

 * Unpack the dependencies that need to be instrumented (or all of them) into your classes directory
 * Instrument everything